voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--storage--storage"></a>`bareos::storage::storage`

-In general, the properties specified under the Storage resource dene global properties of the Storage daemon.
+In general, the properties specified under the Storage resource define global properties of the Storage daemon.
+Each Storage daemon configuration must have one and only one Storage resource definition.

 #### Parameters